 For our final medical humanities reading group, on Thursday 12th December, we will be discussing an article by Michelle Murphy, entitled “Unsettling Care: Troubling Transnational Itineraries of Care in Feminist Health Practices”.

 You can access the reading through the Dropbox here.

 As always, we meet in Cornwallis Octagon Lecture Theatre 2, at 2 pm.
 See here for directions.

-The reading group is open to students and staff from across the Faculty of Humanities with an interest in medical humanities.
-Anyone who is interested should email S.Bolaki@kent.ac.uk so that they can be added to the medical humanities mailing list.
+The reading group is open to students and staff with an interest in medical humanities.
+Please forward this email to anyone who may be interested and ask them to email S.Bolaki@kent.ac.uk so that they can be added to the medical humanities mailing list.